qooyqpqy123/FARM_Reproduction/README.md

 ### Folder `Code_Reproduction/Real_Data/Prediction_Table3':
 This folder contains the codes for reproducing the prediction results of Table 3 in our paper. <br />

-For code file "realdata_prediction_115.R", it first reads the data "realdata_115_126.csv" in that folder.
+*For code file "realdata_prediction_115.R", it first reads the data "realdata_115_126.csv" in that folder.
 On the line 54 of this file, there is a variable "j".
 If we set j=49, and run the codes, we reproduce the line "HOUSTNE" line during "08.2010-02.2020" in Table 3.
 If we set j=81 and run the codes, we reproduce the line "GS5" line during "08.2010-02.2020" in Table 3. <br />

-For code file "realdata_prediction_189.R", it first reads the data "realdata_189_126.csv" in that folder.
+*For code file "realdata_prediction_189.R", it first reads the data "realdata_189_126.csv" in that folder.
 On the line 54 of this file, there is a variable "j".
 If we set j=49, and run the codes, we reproduce the line "HOUSTNE" line during "02.1992-10.2007" in Table 3.
 If we set j=81 and run the codes, we reproduce the line "GS5" line during "02.1992-10.2007" in Table 3. <br />

 For both .R files, the output are printed in line 149-161 and 189 for different methods :Lasso (sparse linear regression), PCR (latent factor regression), Ridge (Ridge regression), El-Net (Elastic Net), RF (Random Forest), and FarmSelect (Factor adjusted Lasso), respectively.

 ### Folder `Code_Reproduction/Real_Data/PCR_Adequate_Table4':
 This folder contains the codes for reproducing the hypothesis testing results of column "LA_factor" of Table 4 in our paper. <br />

-For code file "Real_data_PCR_115.R", it first reads the data "realdata_115_126.csv" in that folder.
+*For code file "Real_data_PCR_115.R", it first reads the data "realdata_115_126.csv" in that folder.
 On the line 17 of this file, there is a variable "j".
 If we set j=49, and run the codes, we reproduce the line "HOUSTNE", column "LA_factor," during "08.2010-02.2020" in Table 4.
 If we set j=81 and run the codes, we reproduce the line "GS5" line, column "LA_factor", during "08.2010-02.2020" in Table 4. <br />

-For code file "Real_data_PCR_189.R", it first reads the data "realdata_189_126.csv" in that folder.
+*For code file "Real_data_PCR_189.R", it first reads the data "realdata_189_126.csv" in that folder.
 On the line 17 of this file, there is a variable "j".
-If we set j=49, and run the codes, we reproduce the line "HOUSTNE", column "LA_factor," during "08.2010-02.2020" in Table 4.
-If we set j=81 and run the codes, we reproduce the line "GS5" line, column "LA_factor", during "08.2010-02.2020" in Table 4. <br />
+If we set j=49, and run the codes, we reproduce the line "HOUSTNE", column "LA_factor," during "02.1992-10.2007" in Table 4.
+If we set j=81 and run the codes, we reproduce the line "GS5" line, column "LA_factor", during "02.1992-10.2007" in Table 4. <br />

 For both .R files, the output are printed p-values of the test on whether PCR is adequate.

 ### Folder `Code_Reproduction/Real_Data/Sparse_Adequate_Table4':
-This folder contains the codes for reproducing the hypothesis testing results of column "SP-Linear" of Table 4 in our paper.
+This folder contains the codes for reproducing the hypothesis testing results of column "SP_Linear" of Table 4 in our paper.

+*For code file "Real_data_Sparse_115.R", it first reads the data "realdata_115_126.csv" in that folder.
+On the line 94 of this file, there is a variable "j".
+If we set j=49, and run the codes, we reproduce the line "HOUSTNE", column "SP_Linear," during "08.2010-02.2020" in Table 4.
+If we set j=81 and run the codes, we reproduce the line "GS5" line, column "SP_Linear", during "08.2010-02.2020" in Table 4. <br />

+*For code file "Real_data_Sparse_189.R", it first reads the data "realdata_189_126.csv" in that folder.
+On the line 94 of this file, there is a variable "j".
+If we set j=49, and run the codes, we reproduce the line "HOUSTNE", column "SP_Linear," during "02.1992-10.2007" in Table 4.
+If we set j=81 and run the codes, we reproduce the line "GS5" line, column "LA_factor", during "02.1992-10.2007" in Table 4. <br />

+For both .R files, the output are printed p-values of the test on whether Sparse Regression is adequate.